dfir-dd/dionysos/README.md

             progress bar can be displayed)

     -C, --scan-compressed
             allow yara to scan compressed files.
-Currently, xz, bz2 and gz are supported
+Currently, zip, xz, bz2 and gz are supported

         --decompression-buffer <DECOMPRESSION_BUFFER_SIZE>
             maximum size (in MiB) of decompression buffer (per thread), which is used to scan